token2/fido2-manage.ps1/README.md

 4. Run `.\prepare.ps1`
 5. The exe files are ready to launch

+Alternatively, you can run the `compile.bat` batch file to get all exe files generated

 ### Usage

 You can use the FIDO2 Token Management Tool by either running the `fido2-manage.ps1` script directly with PowerShell or compiling it to an executable using ps2exe.